privilegeescalation/.org/content/apply.md

 I created this foundation because I would have used it.
 All transgender people are afflicted by an absense of care -- regardless of status.

+# 10 Questions

+This should only take about 5 minutes.
+It's okay if your answers are incomplete.
+We must start somewhere.

 {{< apply >}}